langchain-tutorials/langchain-tutorials.github.io/_posts/2025-12-20-build-first-ai-agent-langchain-2026.md

     *   Connects to a database to fetch or save information.
     Just remember to carefully describe what your custom tool does so the agent knows when to use it!
 *   **Tools for Code Execution:** LangChain has tools that can write and run Python code.
 This lets your agent perform more complex data analysis or scripting tasks.
-*   **Document Q&A Tools:** Imagine an agent that can read a very long document (like a PDF textbook or a legal report, not legal advice though!) and answer questions about it.
-LangChain has tools to do this by connecting your agent to a "vector store" which makes documents searchable.
-For legal information, always refer to official legal resources like those found on government legal websites (e.g., [USA.gov](https://www.usa.gov/laws-regulations), [Gov.uk](https://www.gov.uk/browse/justice/laws-acts-legislation)).

 ### Different Agent Types